A Guide to the BKSB Assessment Test: Examples & Tips

 You may also be asked to pair numbers written as words with the correct number in numerals.

 You may use a calculator for some questions on the test, but some will be marked as 'non-calculator'.

 You will usually be expected to show your work when answering questions in the maths part of the exam, and you will have to indicate the correct answer clearly.

-If you struggle with maths, then it recommended to take BKSB maths practice tests online so you can build your confidence in this area.
+If you struggle with maths, then it recommended to take an BKSB maths practice test online so you can build your confidence in this area.